ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

    ```
    {: codeblock}

-   **Note:** Leave the other CHAP settings commented. {{site.data.keyword.BluSoftlayer_full}} storage uses only one-way authentication.
-Do not enable Mutual CHAP
+   Leave the other CHAP settings commented. {{site.data.keyword.BluSoftlayer_full}} storage uses only one-way authentication.
+Do not enable Mutual CHAP.
+   {:important}

 7. Set iSCSI to start at boot and start it now.
   - RHEL 6